Curated OER

 Vocabulary Practice for Week 2: The Call of the Wild

-In this vocabulary worksheet, students learn 20 words in a list.
+In this vocabulary worksheet, pupils learn 20 words in a list.
 Students answer 11 varied questions about the meanings of the words.
 Although it is not labeled with a title, these vocabulary words are related to The Call of the Wild by...

 Curated OER